Sandbox

 • Currency: The currency in which you want to make the transfer.

 • Reference: A short message which helps both you and the recipient to identify the payment.
+You can use it to include an invoice number, account or transaction ID, or any other reference meaningful to you.

 If the payment is processed instantly, the response includes its completed_at date.
 If it is processed asynchronously, this date is not returned in the response.